 - AI: less work, more value

-From chatbots (see 1) to self-service apps, automation and AI are playing an increasingly key role across almost every facet of business, driving speed and efficiency, streamlining the customer journey, and helping organizations refocus expert resource where it is needed most.
+From chatbots (see 1) to self-service apps, automation and AI are playing an increasingly key role across almost every facet of business, driving speed and efficiency, streamlining the customer journey, and helping organisations refocus expert resource where it is needed most.

 Could one of these areas spawn a category that we’ll be talking about in 20 years-time in the same way we talk about Google now?
 Who knows.
 But there’s every chance.